skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 My opinion - stay away from margin trading.
 Investing already comes with risk, so why add more unnecessary risk, especially if you are a new investor?
 I ended up just unchecking the box and continuing.

 ### Funding
 Funding the account was pretty easy.
-This is handled by Open banking via Truelayer.
+This is handled by open banking via Truelayer.
 No issues here and worked as expected.

 ### Identity Verification
 I’ve signed up for dozens of fintech apps and they all follow a similar identification verification process.
 Take a photo of your ID and take a video or photo of yourself.